 Peanut Butter Chicken Ingredients

-¼ cup coconut aminos – You can sub with soy sauce if you prefer.
-But opt for low sodium soy sauce or this will be too salty.
+Coconut aminos – You can sub with soy sauce if you prefer.
+But opt for low-sodium soy sauce or this will be too salty.

-3 tbsp. peanut butter – Opt for an all natural peanut butter that only has peanuts and maybe some salt listed in the ingredients.
-Avoid peanut butters with sugar and other ingredients added.
+Peanut butter – Opt for an all-natural peanut butter that only has peanuts and maybe some salt listed in the ingredients.
+Avoid peanut butter with sugar and other ingredients added.

-1 tsp. ground ginger – If you prefer using fresh, grated ginger, grate if fine and use about a ¼ to a ½ teaspoon.
+Ground ginger – If you prefer using fresh, grated ginger, grate if fine and use about a ¼ to ½ teaspoon.

-1 tsp. crushed red pepper flakes – These are optional but add a nice, mild kick the the final dish.
+Crushed red pepper flakes – These are optional but add a nice, mild kick to the final dish.
 It’s tasty!

 How To Make Peanut Butter Chicken

 This is a super easy dish to make.